Academic transcript

 Computer laboratory

-A session involving a brief informal presentation by a facilitator followed by group discussion and skills-based learning that allows students to apply the theory learned to develop practical skills.
-It always requires the use of specialised computer equipment or software e.g., equipment or software required for VFX, 3D modelling, or software engineering.
+A computer laboratory is a type of class activity that requires the use of specialised computer equipment or software.
+For example, equipment or software required for VFX, 3D modelling or software engineering.

 Core topics